 Getting Started with BiblioBoard

 BiblioBoard offers unlimited access to self-published ebooks and other multimedia content from the Indie Author Project.
+The ebooks in BiblioBoard are always available

 Are you an author?
 Use Pressbooks to create, edit, format and generate print-ready and ebook formats for your book to upload to the Indie Author Project.